Is Vibe Coding Safe? Benchmarking Vulnerability of Agent-Generated Code in Real-World Tasks: Additional Curation Details

 \subsection{Execution Environment Building}

-Real-world software vulnerabilities are sparse and often spans across a ton of repositories ($200$ tasks in \bench span $105$ different projects), which makes building execution environments and test suite results parsing a much more difficult issue. \bench solves this by building a fully automatic pipeline of creating Docker images via software agents—a variant of \swea with Claude 4 Sonnet, and synthesize test logs parsers with LMs (OpenAI o3\cite{openai_o3_system_card_2025}).
+Real-world software vulnerabilities are sparse and often span across a ton of repositories.
+In \bench, $200$ curated tasks are derived from $108$ different projects, which makes building execution environments and parsing test suite results difficult and labor-intensive.
+We solves this by building a fully automatic pipeline of creating Docker images via software agents—a variant of \swea with Claude 4 Sonnet, and synthesize test logs parsers with LM \cite{openai_o3_system_card_2025}.